Adipa-G/aws-experiments/grails-multi-app-docker-code-pipeline-example/Readme.md

 # AWS Code Pipelines

-This folder contains an AWS code pipeline to deploy a Grails application,
+This folder contains an AWS code pipeline to deploy two Grails applications, with load balancer configured to route traffic to each application.

 The pipeline has following steps:

 * Checking out from GitHub repo
-* Build Grails application
+* Build both Grails applications
 * Self update the code pipeline
-* Create / Update the ECS cluster running the Application
+* Create / Update the ECS cluster running applications

 ## Setting up